 The content of these explorations provides a client with a foundation from which they can make decisions for their lives and with which both client and counselor can collaboratively co-create personally meaningful steps forward.

 This process makes use of and exercises our experiential muscles.
 It merges our capacity for reflection and deepened awareness with decisive action grounded in the reality and possibility of the present moment.
 For clients, the outcome(s) are infused with personal meaning and motivation.

-Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered solutions to career transition, burnout and the building of meaningful careers.
-To inquire about individual sessions and customized coaching packages, please contact her at email@example.com
+Britt-Mari is an integrative career counselor and certified career strategist (CCS).
+She has an extensive background in existential psychology, career counseling and teaching.
+Britt-Mari helps clients create personally empowered solutions to career transition, burnout and the building of meaningful careers.
+To inquire about sessions, please contact her at email@example.com